nightbot/docs/commands/filters.md

 The !filters command allows you and your moderators to edit existing Nightbot filters.
 For managing filters in the control panel please see [Spam Protection](https://docs.nightbot.tv/control-panel/spam-protection).

+In order to use the [!permit command](https://docs.nightbot.tv/spam-protection/links) the !filters command must be enabled.

 ## Selecting Spam Filter

 ### Usage